 The TSP (Thrift Savings Plan) is the tax advantaged retirement account offered to members of the uniformed services, postal and federal employees.
-The TSP offers investment options that are similar to private market 401(k) plans and provides participants the opportunity to save money in both a pre and post-tax manner, while enjoying a low cost investments.
+The TSP offers investment options that are similar to private market 401(k) plans and provides participants the opportunity to save money in both a pre and post-tax manner while enjoying low-cost investments.

 Some of the Advantages available to Thrift Savings Plan participants;

 - Low Cost TSP Funds, including lifecycle funds which are geared around a specific retirement date;

 - Traditional (pre-tax) contributions and tax-deferred investment earnings, and TSP Roth (after-tax) contributions that can provide tax-free earnings at retirement if you satisfy the IRS requirements.

 - Federal Employees’ Retirement System (FERS) eligible employees receive Agency employer contributions and also TSP matching contributions up to certain IRS contribution limits,

 - Under certain circumstances, you can access to your TSP savings while you are still employed.